karson33/vpnfactcheck/_posts/2021-05-13-is-vyprvpn-fast-in-sydney.md

 SurfShark VPN's OpenVPN is 3 times faster than VyprVPN's.

 Having said that, I think seldom computer and mobile support only OpenVPN.
-It only happens to me that wireless router and Linux-operated devices has limited support to IKEv2 and WireGuard.
+It only happens to me that wireless router and Linux-operated devices have limited support to IKEv2 and WireGuard.

 ## Keep posted

 I hope this article helps you.
-Do not hesitate to left comment if you have anything in mind.
+Do not hesitate to left comments if you have anything in mind.
 Happy to discuss.

-I will keep posted on [Twitter](https://twitter.com/vpnfactcheck) when I completed the below tests in the furture:
+I will keep posted on [Twitter](https://twitter.com/vpnfactcheck) when I completed the below tests in the future:

 * Speedtest to other Australian servers
 * Speedtest to oversea servers